ryanwjackson/formify/README.md

 # Formify

+## DEPRECATED

+This project has been deprecated in favor of [ActiveInteraction](https://github.com/AaronLasseigne/active_interaction).
+No future updates will be made to this repo or gem.

 [![Build Status](https://travis-ci.org/ryanwjackson/formify.svg?branch=master)](https://travis-ci.org/ryanwjackson/formify) [![Coverage Status](https://coveralls.io/repos/github/ryanwjackson/formify/badge.svg?branch=master)](https://coveralls.io/github/ryanwjackson/formify?branch=master)

 Formify gives you scaffolding for quickly adding robust forms to your application.
 Formify also includes rspec testing helpers, making it easy to validate forms.